skeema/skeema/doc/examples.md

 ### Keep dev and prod in-sync

 Let's assume each engineer has a dev MySQL instance on their local dev server.
-This example shows how to add an environment named "dev", using the --socket (-S) option to reach a MySQL instance on localhost.
+This example shows how to add an environment named "development", using the --socket (-S) option to reach a MySQL instance on localhost.

 As a one-time setup to configure this new environment, use `skeema add-environment` from the host directory previously created by init:

 ```
-skeema add-environment dev -h localhost -S /var/lib/mysql/mysql.sock -u root
+skeema add-environment development -h localhost -S /var/lib/mysql/mysql.sock -u root
 ```

 This automatically added a new section to the .skeema file, configuring the dev environment's connection information.
 You could also do this by hand instead of using `skeema add-environment`.